lily1109/DITA-Best-Practices-as-an-Author/README.md

 # Change *Topic* to *Concept*

-1. Open the topic in DITA CMS.
+1. Open the topic in DITA CMS and lock it.

 2. Switch to the *Text* tab.